What are Crohn’s and Colitis?

 With Crohn's disease, inflammation can occur anywhere in the GI tract but is usually present in the lower part of the small bowel and the colon.
 Patches of inflammation occur between healthy portions of the gut, and can penetrate the intestinal layers from inner to outer lining.
 Learn more about Crohn's disease.

 Ulcerative colitis only affects portions of the large intestine, including the rectum and anus and typically only inflames the innermost lining of bowel tissue.
 It almost always starts at the rectum, extending upwards in a continuous manner through the colon.
-Ulcerative colitis can be controlled with medication and, in severe cases, can even "be cured" by surgically removing the entire large intestine.
+Ulcerative colitis can be controlled with medication and, in severe cases, surgically removing the entire large intestine may be considered as a treatment.
 Learn more about ulcerative colitis.

 Indeterminate colitis is a term used when it is unclear if the inflammation is due to Crohn's disease or ulcerative colitis.